DBS checked cameraman ensuring safe working practices

 DBS checked cameraman and videographer

 My current DBS certificate and the reference number is available to view upon request by any clients requiring further validation.
 The DBS check included the submission of 3 forms of identification.
-These confirmed my name, date of birth and information on my home address details for the last 5 years.
+These confirmed my name, date of birth and information on my home address details for the last five years.

-As well as ensuring the safety of people being filmed it’s also essential for me to protect my self and my own safety and well-being.
+As well as ensuring the safety of the people being filmed it’s also essential for me to protect my self and my own safety and well-being.
 In that regard, I always ensure that I am working with at least one adult at all times when working or filming with vulnerable individuals or groups.